Is Recycling Sustainable?

 We have become more and more aware of the fact that the amount of waste we produce also requires a lot of space on our dear planet.
 As our population continues to increase we are affecting the space we require to live in so we are more looking into something more sustainable.
 Nowadays less is waste is thrown away because we become more and more aware of the fact that recycling is more sustainable than throwing waste away…or is it?

-Let's take a closer look by first looking at what recycling is, why is recycling great and why isn’t recycling the solution.
+Let's take a closer look by first looking at what recycling is, why is recycling great, what are the disadvantages and why isn’t recycling the solution.

 In short, recycling is the process of converting waste materials into new materials.
 It is the process of collecting and processing materials that would otherwise be thrown away as trash.
 It is an eco-friendly method of waste management for a sustainable society.
 There are several steps involved in the recycling process.
 First, the recyclables are collected and shipped to a recovery facility.
 Here it is sorted, cleaned, and processed into materials that are sold as new raw materials.